Every year, people living in the UK go on more than 60 million trips abroad.

 — Advise customers on treating common ailments while travelling by suggesting self-help tips and recommending suitable products

 — Put together a few ready-made holiday health kits for customers.
 Start with basic essentials and tailor them to suit specific needs.
 Remember that some customers may prefer cheaper generic products, rather than established brands

 — Make sure you stock a range of travel-related products – not just suitable medicines, but also things like travel adaptors and mosquito repellents

 — Stock travel-sized products.
 Airport security means liquid medicines need to be in small bottles if they are being taken onto the plane in hand luggage.

 — Holidays are not limited to school breaks, so ensure you keep a smaller range of travel health products all-year-round.

 The holiday health season is a great time to boost sales.
 But many pharmacies miss out because they only offer a limited range of products.
 By creating an all-in-one travel feature, pharmacies can deliver everything the customer needs, expand services and offer an advice-driven sales service that boosts profit.

 Struggling to keep track of training?

-You might be interested in our all-in-one pharmacy business training system.
-Designed by pharmacists, it delivers regular bite-sized training and monitors team performance so you can spend more time growing your business.
+Our all-in-one pharmacy business training system is designed by pharmacists.
+Delivering regular bite-sized pieces of training, it monitors team performance so you can spend more time growing your business.